Ethanol: Purification

-Distillation

 Ethylene hydration or brewing produces an ethanol–water mixture.
 For most industrial and fuel uses, the ethanol must be purified.
 Fractional distillation at atmospheric pressure can concentrate ethanol to 95.6% by weight (89.5 mole%).
 This mixture is an azeotrope with a boiling point of 78.1 C, and cannot be further purified by distillation.
 Addition of an entraining agent, such as benzene, cyclohexane, or heptane, allows a new ternary azeotrope comprising the ethanol, water, and the entraining agent to be formed.
 This lower-boiling ternary azeotrope is removed preferentially, leading to water-free ethanol.

-Molecular sieves and desiccants

 Apart from distillation, ethanol may be dried by addition of a desiccant, such as molecular sieves, cellulose, or cornmeal.
 The desiccants can be dried and reused.
 Molecular sieves can be used to selectively absorb the water from the 95.6% ethanol solution.
-Molecular sieves of pore-size 3 Ångstrom, a type of zeolite, effectively sequester water molecules while excluding ethanol molecules.
+Molecular sieves of pore-size 3 Å, a type of zeolite, effectively sequester water molecules while excluding ethanol molecules.
 Heating the wet sieves drives out the water, allowing regeneration of their desiccant capability.

-Membranes and reverse osmosis

 Membranes can also be used to separate ethanol and water.
 Membrane-based separations are not subject to the limitations of the water-ethanol azeotrope because the separations are not based on vapor-liquid equilibria.
 Membranes are often used in the so-called hybrid membrane distillation process.
 This process uses a pre-concentration distillation column as the first separating step.
 The further separation is then accomplished with a membrane operated either in vapor permeation or pervaporation mode.
 Vapor permeation uses a vapor membrane feed and pervaporation uses a liquid membrane feed.

-Other techniques

 A variety of other techniques have been discussed, including the following: